 Payment Methods: Magento vs WooCommerce

-As an eCommerce store, you will accept online payments on your website.
-There are many payment gateway companies that allow you to take credit cards and other services, like PayPal or AliPay.
+There are many payment gateway companies.
+These allow you to take credit cards and use other services, like PayPal or AliPay.

 Some payment gateways may not be available in all regions.
 You need options that are available for both you and your users.